sei-international/NemoMod.jl/README.md

 # For more information

 The NEMO team includes several SEI staff: [Jason Veysey](https://www.sei.org/people/jason-veysey/), [Eric Kemp-Benedict](https://www.sei.org/people/eric-kemp-benedict/), [Taylor Binnington](https://www.sei.org/people/taylor-binnington/), and [Charlie Heaps](https://www.sei.org/people/charles-heaps/).
-Please feel free to contact any of us if you have questions.
+Please feel free to contact any of us for more information or if you have questions.

-We're also working on NEMO documentation, which is coming soon.
+We're also working on NEMO documentation - it's coming soon!